ninja-aruna/csharp-fundamentals-strings/README.md

 - Fork this repository and clone the forked version to your machine
 - Open the solution file.
 - Implement the requirements listed in comments in the `Core.cs` file
 - When ready to test your solution, open the 'Test Explorer' file and click "Run".
+Note that you should ensure your project BUILDS (Ctrl + Shift + B) prior to running tests as you can't run tests on a broken solution!

 ![](./assets/run_tests.png)